Understanding Bill C-18: Canada's Online News Act and its proposed rules, explained

 While an earlier Parliamentary Budget Office estimate pegged that the bill would shift around $329 million to the Canadian news industry, the most recent figure being offered by the federal government is $234 million.

-The overall compensation is still subject to change based on how the rules are finalized, and this is based on the assumption that the platforms come to the bargaining table.
+The overall compensation is still subject to change based on finalization and whether platforms come to the bargaining table.

 When will the Online News Act be in effect?

-- They have a total global revenue of $1 billion (CAD) or more in a calendar year
+• They have a total global revenue of C$1 billion or more in a calendar year

-- They operate a search engine or social media site, distributing and providing access to news content in Canada
+• They operate a search engine or social media site, distributing and providing access to news content in Canada, with an average of at least 20 million unique visitors per month or an average of at least 20 million active users per month

-Eligible platforms have 30 calendar days to notify the CRTC upon meeting these criteria.
+Eligible platforms have 180 calendar days after the act comes into effect to notify the Canadian Radio-television and Telecommunications Commission (CRTC) upon meeting these criteria.
 Right now, only Meta's Facebook and Google are expected meet this threshold, but officials said they are keeping an eye on other platforms that may become eligible as they expand, naming the search engine Bing as an example.

 The CRTC is also working on its own consultations around the mandatory bargaining process, the code of conduct to support fairness and transparency, the rules on undue preference or discrimination, and the eligibility of news businesses through their own separate regulatory process.